MikroTik

 dhcp-server=10.0.0.5,10.10.10.10,10.10.10.11 \

 Optional but recommended where supported.
 RouterOS RADIUS does not expose a formal dead-criteria / deadtime pair: failover is reactive and a per-request timeout is the only knob.
-Keep it short so the supplicant fails over to the second Edge inside its own retry window rather than stalling on Edge #1.
+The Edge appliances are on your LAN, so keep the timeout short and the supplicant fails over to the second Edge inside its own retry window rather than stalling on Edge #1.

 /radius